 - If we are under a duty to disclose or share your personal data in order to comply with any legal and/or regulatory obligation, or in order to enforce or apply our and other agreements; or to protect the rights, property, or safety of Hartley Law Limited, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 - To our regulatory body, the Solicitors Regulation Authority or, professional advisors, professional bodies including courts.

 - To the police and other law enforcement agencies where we are under a duty to do so.

-If we transfer your personal information outside of the United Kingdom we will take reasonable steps to ensure your personal information is adequately protected.
+If we transfer your Personal Data outside of the United Kingdom we will take reasonable steps to ensure your personal information is adequately protected.

-We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for, including for the purpose of a satisfying any legal, accounting or reporting requirements, in respect of providing services to you, resolving disputes and enforcing our agreements.
+We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for, including for the purpose of a satisfying any legal, accounting or reporting requirements, in respect of providing services to you, resolving disputes and enforcing our agreements.